dansmith-stripe/sa-summit-26-setup/README.md

 Without a custom catalog, Claude discovers the default Stripe Tech Café menu.

+## Link CLI compatibility check

+The workshop requires Link CLI's full test-mode MPP payment flow.
+Setup verifies that the installed CLI supports both:

+- `link-cli mpp pay --test`
+- `link-cli mpp pay --context`

+If setup says your Link CLI is too old, choose the update option or run:

+    npm install -g @stripe/link-cli

+Then open a fresh terminal and confirm:

+    link-cli --version
+    link-cli mpp pay --schema

+The schema must include both `test` and `context`.

+If your terminal reports that an update was installed but `link-cli --version` remains unchanged, check which executable your shell is using:

+    command -v link-cli
+    type -a link-cli
+    npm prefix -g
+    npm list -g --depth=0 @stripe/link-cli

+The initial Link CLI update or authentication can request Stripe authentication or a hardware security key.
+Touch the security key if prompted.
+A short pause while that authentication prompt is active is expected.

-### Security-key prompt while updating Claude Code
+## Security-key prompt while updating Claude Code

 During setup or reset, Claude Code may request Stripe authentication before it can add or remove the `summit-booking-demo` MCP configuration.

-If the terminal appears to pause at the Claude MCP step, check for a browser, macOS, or hardware-security-key prompt.
-Touch your security key and wait for the authentication step to finish.
+If the terminal appears to pause at the Claude MCP step, check for a browser, macOS, terminal, or hardware-security-key prompt.
+Touch your security key and wait for authentication to finish.
 This is expected and does not mean the setup script has hung.

 Do not paste your Stripe secret key into Claude Code, chat, screenshots, recordings, or source control.